achuchulev/tf-maps-lookups/README.md

 ## How to test

-In order to test that either Dev or Prod is working fine open your browser and:
+In order to test that either Dev or Prod is working fine open below link in new browser tab.

 ### For Dev